The July 16 R-C Morning Report

 It was Genoa’s turn for mosquito spraying last night, which was none to soon, according to residents.
 Spraying just affects adult flying mosquitoes, so keep wearing the DEET.

 Voting is open in The R-C’s Best of Contest.
 Copies of the ballot went out in Saturday’s edition.
-You can also vote once a day online at
+You can also vote once a day online at http://www.recordcourier.com/best-of-carson-valley-2019.

-http://www.recordcourier.com.
 I tried it and that was a lot easier than trying to fill out the form.

 Expect sunny skies today with a high temperature near 89 degrees and the wind out of the southwest at 10-15 mph gusting to 25 mph.